-Six Rules for Making Great Coffee
+Six Steps for Making Great Coffee

 Making great coffee is simple when you have fresh beans and know the proportions for a great recipe.
 If you follow the steps below you’ll find you’re always making great coffee!

 3. If you’re a coffee geek, use your scale to weigh the coffee and water.

 4. If you’re not a coffee geek, we recommend this ratio: 2 tbsp to 6 oz water.

 That is it.
 Making great coffee is easy and fun.
 Certainly, as in any craft or hobby, you can spend time every day or week perfecting your brewing.
 Please note consistency is key to enjoying a quality cup each time you brew.
 Using the Caffe Ladro Home Brewing Guide can help you explore different brewing methods with easy success.
 This can be just the beginning of your adventures in brewing.
 Trying different blends can lead to easy success.
 Roasters carefully create blends that showcase the best the coffees in the blend have to offer.
 Before long you’ll be brewing great coffee!